EvitcaStudio/Collector/README.md

 ### Diob|Object.onDumped(...pParam) `event`
    - pParam: The argument(s) that were passed inside of `aReycle.isInCollection`.
    - desc: Event function that is called when this object has been removed from a collection and is ready for use.
-This is identical to the event function `Object.onNew`
+This is the plugin's equivalent of `Object.onNew`

 ### Diob|Object.onCollected() `event`
    - desc: Event function that is called when this object is added to a collection.
 This is the plugin's equivalent of `Object.onDel`